DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-05-02-paper-based-application.md

 - For international GCSE equivalent qualifications, we asked candidates to provide additional information about the country of award, awarding body and if they have a NARIC statement of comparability.

-- eligibility criteria if they don’t have the required GCSE(s).
+- eligibility criteria if they do not have the required GCSE(s).
 Asked candidates to provide the dates which they took their literacy and numeracy professional skills tests.

 - Asked candidates about transferable skills gained during employment, rather than provide a drawn out job description.